Security Headers in HTTP

 So what are HTTP headers

 HTTP headers are built into the HTTP protocol and are normally handled at the server level, not in the code.
 However, it is possible to modify them via code.
-The HTTP RFC HTTP RFC outlines them as such.
+The HTTP RFC outlines them as such.

 4.2 Message Headers

 HTTP header fields, which include general-header (section 4.5), request-header (section 5.3), response-header (section 6.2), and entity-header (section 7.1) fields, follow the same generic format as that given in Section 3.1 of RFC 822 .
 Each header field consists of a name followed by a colon (":") and the field value.
 Field names are case-insensitive.
 The field value MAY be preceded by any amount of LWS, though a single SP is preferred.
 Header fields can be extended over multiple lines by preceding each extra line with at least one SP or HT.
 Applications ought to follow “common form”, where one is known or indicated, when generating HTTP constructs, since there might exist some implementations that fail to accept anything beyond the common forms.

 How to add these headers to a Cloudflare site for free